 947 young people volunteered

 224 young people completed a hostel placement

-Here’s a selection of case studies demonstrating the difference we make as a charity for young people.
+Inside our impact review, you’ll find a bank of evidence that includes a number of case studies.
+Here’s a selection of supporting videos to demonstrate the difference we make as a charity for young people.

 Saif and Atheer